j0serobles/takemetodinner/README.md

-# takemetodinner
+# TakeMeToDinner!

-take me to dinner is group project 2
+TakeMeToDinner! has been created to bring people together in dinner dates!
+Simply create a person profile in the website, listing your preferred restaurants and wait for messages from other users inviting you to go out on a dinner date.

+## Demo
+Watch a [video demo](https://youtu.be/dKTcadWloh4) of the web application.

-How to install your own copy of the application.
+# How to install your own copy of the application.

 This method uses de ```dotenv``` npm package (already saved as a dependency in the package.json file) to save the database connection parameters in a ```.env``` file and read them into the ```process.env``` object, making them available to the application without changing the application code (specifically, the config.js file).